zeebe-io/mdBook/book-example/src/format/theme/syntax-highlighting.md

 # }
 ```

-**At the moment, this only works for code examples that are annotated with `rust`.
+>**Note:** At the moment, this only works for code examples that are annotated with `rust`.
 Because it would collide with semantics of some programming languages.
-In the future, we want to make this configurable through the `book.toml` so that everyone can benefit from it.**
+In the future, we want to make this configurable through the `book.toml` so that everyone can benefit from it.

 ## Improve default theme